CarlaSa/diffusion_journal_club_24/README.md

 Content of this page:
 - [Overview of all the dates](#overview)
 - [Detailed week-by-week schedule](#week-by-week-schedule)
   - Right now these include the abstracts of the papers that will be read.
 We hope to add the slides from the meetings after.
+  - We also try to add relevant further papers to explore these directions more or understand some things in more detail

 # Overview